isabella232/bas-style-kit/README.md

 This project is based on the BASIS project template (version 1).

-## TODO

-* Fix link underline in inverted thumbnails - i.e. you can't see it and I can't find a way to set it
-* Credits for links within a larger link - https://css-tricks.com/links-inside-of-larger-clickable-areas/
-* Document Jumbotron and Image Purchase components

 ## Requirements

 You will need to have the following software available on your localhost depending on the environment you wish to use: